 Remarkably, the stranger obliges, giving him the exact apartment number.
 Jerry knocks on the door, knowing he’s in hot water with this lady.
 She angrily responds: “what do you want!”
 And then Jerry starts working his show: “wait, wait one minute, please…don’t close the door…I was just released from the hospital…the doctor told me that the medicine can’t do no good…he told me what I have is more serious than cancer…a very, very bad case of the blues….”

 The rap is over, and then a vocal group starts sweetly harmonizing on the title.
 I sure hope Jerry (“it’s me, baby”) and Kim are reunited.

 Around the time of the Jaleel White/Arsenio Hall conversation related at the top of the article, New Jack Swing was the preeminent musical style of the day, fusing mainstream R&B with a hip-hop sensibility.

 Along with Al B. Sure!, Guy, and others, Keith Sweat was one of the more popular acts in that idiom.
 Despite Jaleel’s protests, Keith was keeping the begging spirit alive.

 What’s even better, he knows it and owns it.
-Most modern-day interviews with Sweat reveal that he is fully conscious of the great “begging” tradition in soul music, and he is perfectly happy to be part of that lineage, even predicting that it will make a comeback…someday.
-WIth a fairly solid string of hits from 1987 onward, he’s definitely doing his damndest to keep it going
+Most modern-day interviews with Sweat reveal that he is fully conscious of the great “begging” tradition in soul music.
+He is perfectly happy to be part of that lineage, even predicting that it will make a comeback…someday.
+With a fairly solid string of hits from 1987 onward, he’s doing his damndest to keep it going.